edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 The Rate Events view contains the following tabs:

 -   **Rate Limiting:** Contains statistics for requests that exceed a rate limit.
--   **Rate Enforcer:** Contains statistics for groupings of rate limited requests.
+-   **Rate Enforcer:** Contains statistics for rate limit enforcement events.
+An enforcement event starts when a rate limit is exceeded.
+A Security App's configuration determines the duration for this event.

 ### Rate Limiting Tab {/*rate-limiting-view*/}